jrpotter/notebook/calculus/primitives.md

 Leibniz preferred denoting a general primitive of $f$ as follows: $$\int f(x) \,dx.$$

-Note the above is conceptually distinct from an [[riemann#Indefinite Integrals|indefinite integral]], though the term is also often used to refer to a primitive.
+Note the above is conceptually distinct from an [[riemann#Indefinite Integrals|indefinite integral]] though the term is also often used to refer to a primitive.

 %%ANKI
 Cloze